Judicial independence: The ADM Jabalpur Case (Habeas Corpus Case)

+Executive influence and supersession of judges

+The Emergency also saw executive interference in judicial appointments.
+In several instances, senior judges were replaced by more pliant ones—particularly those seen as more favorable to the government.
+This practice undermined the convention of seniority and was viewed as a direct attack on the independence of the judiciary.

+Justice A.N.
+Ray, who sided with the majority in the Kesavananda Bharati case but dissented from the majority in the Bank Nationalization case, was appointed Chief Justice of India by superseding three senior judges in 1973—an event often seen as a precursor to the erosion of judicial independence during the Emergency.

+Legacy and reassessment

+After the Emergency ended and the Janata Party came to power, there was widespread introspection.
+The ADM Jabalpur judgement was heavily criticized, and many later Supreme Court decisions essentially overruled it in spirit, even if not formally.

+In 2017, the Supreme Court in the K.S.
+Puttaswamy v.
+Union of India (privacy case) declared the ADM Jabalpur ruling to be "seriously flawed" and overruled it explicitly.
+The judgement reaffirmed that fundamental rights cannot be suspended even in times of crisis, thereby restoring the dignity of judicial independence.

 Singapore

 Judicial independence in Singapore is protected by the Constitution of Singapore, statutes such as the State Courts Act and Supreme Court of Judicature Act, and the common law.
 To safeguard judicial independence, Singapore law lays down special procedures to be followed before the conduct of Supreme Court judges may be discussed in Parliament and for their removal from office for misconduct, and provides that their remuneration may not be reduced during their tenure.
 By statute, judicial officers of the State Courts, and the Registrar, Deputy Registrar and assistant registrars of the Supreme Court have immunity from civil suits, and are prohibited from hearing and deciding cases in which they are personally interested.
 The common law provides similar protections and disabilities for Supreme Court judges.

 The Chief Justice and other Supreme Court judges are appointed by the President of Singapore acting on the advice of the Cabinet of Singapore.
 The President must consult the Chief Justice when appointing other judges, and may exercise personal discretion to refuse to make an appointment if he does not concur with the Cabinet's advice.
 Supreme Court justices enjoy security of tenure up to the age of 65 years, after which they cease to hold office.
 However, the Constitution permits such judges to be re-appointed on a term basis.